-The Company does not believe it can place reliance on its historical exercise and post-vesting termination activity to provide accurate data for estimating the expected term.
-Therefore, for stock option grants made during the nine months ended September 30, 2013 and years ended December 31, 2012 and 2011, the Company has opted to use the simplified method for estimating the expected term.
+The Company does not believe it can currently place reliance on its historical exercise and post-vesting termination activity to provide accurate data for estimating the expected term.
+Therefore, for stock option grants made during the years ended December 31, 2013 and 2012, the Company has opted to use the simplified method for estimating the expected term which is an average of the contractual term of the options and its ordinary vesting period.
+The expected term represents the period of time that options are expected to be outstanding.